metastreet-labs/metastreet-yield-pass/docs/DESIGN.md

 escrowed by the yield adapter, which are redeemable for a proportional amount of yield tokens at market expiry.

-This accounting assumes 1) a majority of the NFTs are assigned by the yield adapter and are productive, and 2) yield generation is roughly even and linear over the lifetime of the yield market.
+This accounting assumes 1) a majority of the NFTs assigned by the yield adapter are productive, and 2) yield generation is roughly even and linear over the lifetime of the yield market.